tsdocode/tini-tts/README.md

 # On-device English TTS — WebGPU demo

 A 13.9M teacher-free TTS running **entirely in the browser** on WebGPU (onnxruntime-web).
-Single-step (1-NFE) generation, IntMeanFlow-distilled from the 24-step model.
-No server.

 ## Run
 ```bash